siberianfox/g2wiki/g2core-in-use.md

 * [ShopBot](http://www.shopbottools.com/mApplications/developers.htm) appear to be basing future products on g2core

+### Older

+* The [Othermill](https://www.bantamtools.com/pages/products) - Uses TinyG as the electronic controller.
+  * This was superseded by the Othermill Pro, which was itself been superseded by the "Bantam Tools Desktop PCB Milling Machine".
+Not sure (yet) if TinyG or G2core is used, but am looking into it.

 ## Video's

 ### Things being created, where g2core is part of the process